brianebert/docs/guides/concepts/assets.md

 ### Revoking access
 As an anchor, you can mark the issuing account `AUTHORIZATION REVOCABLE`.
 With this setting, the anchor can freeze credit held by another account.
-When credit is frozen for a particular account, that account can only send the credit back to the anchor--it can't transfer the credit to any other account.
+When credit is frozen for a particular account it can't transfer the credit to any other account.
 This setting allows the issuing account to revoke credit that it accidentally issued or that was obtained improperly.

 ## Amount precision and representation